ecmdeveloper/eds-servlet/README.md

 # EDS servlet
 This is a library you can use to build an External Data Services servlet for IBM FileNet Case Manager and IBM FileNet Content Navigator.
+It uses the [Jackson libraries](https://github.com/FasterXML/jackson) to do all the JSON conversions.

 ## Getting started